-- Apply for a Texas Education Agency (TEA) Login (TEAL) and a profile for Educator Online System (ECOS) at TEA Website then click on ECOS for Educators at the top of the main page to your Texas Education Agency (TEA) number. - Earn grades of "B" or better in all required courses. - Successfully complete field experiences with a grade of "B" or better at each program level where certification is being sought. - Successfully complete student reaching with a grade of "B" or better at each program level where certification is being sought. - Candidates in the Educator Preparation Program (EPP) must maintain a minimum of 3.00 GPA, overall. - All TEXES Exams (Content Area, Science of Teaching Reading (ECH majors only), and Pedagogy and Professional Responsibilities) before a candidate is allowed to begin his or her students teaching experience. - Candidates will not be allowed to student teach when it is reasonably clear that a candidate cannot meet the academic requirements, has consistently performed unsatisfactorily in field experiences, has failed to meet the disposition outcomes, has not successfully completed their individual Intervention and Remediation Plan, and/or has been unable to pass the TExES exams after three attempts.
+- Apply for a Texas Education Agency (TEA) Login (TEAL) and a profile for Educator Online System (ECOS) at TEA Website then click on ECOS for Educators at the top of the main page to your Texas Education Agency (TEA) number. - Earn grades of "C" or better in all required courses. - Successfully complete field experiences with a grade of "C" or better at each program level where certification is being sought. - Successfully complete student reaching with a grade of "B" or better at each program level where certification is being sought. - Candidates in the Educator Preparation Program (EPP) must maintain a minimum of 2.75 GPA, overall. - Enrolled in EDUC 4306: TEXES Test Preparation for at least one semester. - All TEXES Exams (Content Area, Science of Teaching Reading (ECH majors only), and Pedagogy and Professional Responsibilities) before a candidate is allowed to begin his or her students teaching experience. - Candidates will not be allowed to student teach when it is reasonably clear that a candidate cannot meet the academic requirements, has consistently performed unsatisfactorily in field experiences, has failed to meet the disposition outcomes, has not successfully completed their individual Intervention and Remediation Plan, and/or has been unable to pass the TExES exams after three attempts.
 During a conference with the teacher candidate, the Dean of Education will review the current problem areas and counsel the candidate into another academic major. - All candidates must complete ALL program requirements within two (2) years of admission into the EPP at Wiley College